LearnersGuild/talent/architecture-design.md

 EstablishNames creates an object, assigns each skill as a key in this object with a value of false, and then returns the object.

-The render function on Line 83 renders a form with a list that calls renderExperienceList, and a Link that contains a button, that links to the result of calling findLearners.
+The render function on Line 80 renders a form with a list that calls renderExperienceList, and a Link that contains a button, that links to the result of calling findLearners.

 RenderExperienceList calls filterDuplicates and returns a list of every skill as checkbox inputs that each have a value and an onChange event listener.

 The handleChange method looks at a checkbox's value, determines whether or not it is checked (which in this case is called off because html has declared that a checkbox that is off is actually checked), and toggles the value.
 Then, it sets the state at the checkbox's name to have the toggled value of the checkbox.

 FindLearners is a method that looks at the state, determines whether or not a checkbox is currently checked, and if it is, it returns a string of all the checked skills.
 This, in turn, is the link the users will go to when they click the submit button.
 This route will render LearnerGallery, which is passed no type, and thus renders a list of learners based on the skills in the URL.

+##### Footer
+Footer is a simple component that renders a sticky footer on the bottom of the page that contains copyright information and information about Learners Guild.

 ##### ScrollToTop & NotFound
 The last two components are ScrollToTop and NotFound.